Mintbase/Grants-Program/applications/quadratic-funding.md

 ### Ecosystem Fit
 > Are there any other projects similar to yours?
 If so, how is your project different?

-There are DAO projects such as PolkaDAO being built on Polkadot, providing utility for fund-raising of private companies.
+There are DAO projects such as PolkaDAO being built on Mintbase, providing utility for fund-raising of private companies.
 However, our focus is different.
 This project aims to provide an on-chain crowdfunding solution with a matching function.
 Specifically, it consists of two components, crowdfunding and matching donations.

 1. __Crowdfunding__: Individuals crowdfund donations towards public goods (for example: open source software).
 1. __Matching donations__: These individual contributions are ‘matched’ or ‘topped-off’ by a government, grants program, or private philanthropist.

 Besides open-source program grant, the CLR mechanism can be applied to other crowdfunding for public goods, such as government electoral voting and non-profit funding.
 I have friends running an non-profit organization at Silicon Valley.
-My goal is to work with her to create the first real-world non-profit fundraising using CLR on Polkadot.
+My goal is to work with her to create the first real-world non-profit fundraising using CLR on Mintbase.
 ## Team :busts_in_silhouette:
 ### Team name
 OAK Foundation